Equivalence of Polychromatic Arm Probabilities on the Square Lattice: Introduction

 The proof of the equivalence of different polychromatic arm probabilities on the triangular lattice uses \emph{color switching}, a combinatorial trick with a venerable history in critical percolation, see e.g. \cite{ADA99}.
 Most notably, an \emph{exact} version of color-switching is used in Smirnov's celebrated proof of conformal invariance for critical site percolation \cite{Smirnov01}.

-We adapt to the square lattice an approximate color-switching argument in \cite{Nolin08} which shows that arm probabilities for different color sequences of the same length are asymptotically equivalent as long as they contain arms of both colors: \begin{Prop} Consider percolation on the square lattice, and let $k\geq 3$, $n_0(k)< n < N$.
-Let $\sigma, \sigma'$ be two polychromatic color sequences (consisting of open and closed dual arms) of length $k$.
-We denote $A_{k,\sigma}(n,N)$ to be the event that there exists $k$ arms color-coded by $\sigma$ from scale $n$ to $N$, see the notation section for precise definitions.
-Then there exists a constant $C$ independent of choices of $k,\sigma, \sigma',n$, and $N$, such that
+We adapt to the square lattice an approximate color-switching argument in \cite{Nolin08} which shows that arm probabilities for different color sequences of the same length are asymptotically equivalent as long as they contain arms of both colors: \begin{proposition} Consider percolation on the square lattice and let $k\geq 3$, $n_0(k)< n < N$.
+Let $\sigma, \sigma'$ be two polychromatic color sequences (consisting of open and dual-closed arms) of length $k$.
+We denote $A_{k,\sigma}(n,N)$ to be the event that there exist $k$ arms, color-coded by $\sigma$, from scale $n$ to $N$.
+See the notation section for precise definitions.
+Then, there exists a constant $C$ independent of choices of $k,\sigma, \sigma',n$, and $N$, such that